DBDJCRS/learngit/readme.txt

-create a branch names dev
+Creating a new branch is quick AND simple.